nearform-actions/github-action-add-issues-to-project/README.md

 - repo (all)
 - admin:org -> read/write:org

-Once the PAT is created save it as a GitHub secret named `GITHUB_PROJECTS_PAT` in the repository
+Once the PAT is created save it as a GitHub secret named `GH_PROJECTS_PAT` in the repository

 Workflow configured with your PAT: